-Entries must be submitted by April 15, 2023, which consists of completing a short online form, including pasting a link to your published YouTube video.
+Entries must be submitted by 11:59 PM on Feb 27, 2024, which consists of completing a short online form, including pasting a link to your published YouTube video.

 CED Community Engagement video competition Minimum Requirements

 - The length of the video must be between 3 and 5 minutes, including any opening title information and closing credits.